-As of December 31, 2021, we had \$40.3 million of U.S. federal NOLs and \$10.4 million of state NOLs.
-U.S. federal NOL carryforwards totaling \$0.1 million will begin to expire in 2037 unless previously utilized, and U.S. federal NOL carryforwards of \$40.2 million generated after 2017 can be carried forward indefinitely under current law but can only be utilized to offset 80% of future taxable income.
-State NOL carryforwards totaling \$10.4 million will begin to expire in 2037, unless previously utilized.
-As of December 31, 2021, we also had aggregate U.S. federal and state research and development (R&D) credits of approximately \$0.9 million and \$0.6 million, respectively.
+As of December 31, 2022, we had \$54.8 million of U.S. federal NOLs and \$10.6 million of state NOLs.
+U.S. federal NOL carryforwards totaling \$0.1 million will begin to expire in 2037 unless previously utilized, and U.S. federal NOL carryforwards of \$54.7 million generated after 2017 can be carried forward indefinitely under current law but can only be utilized to offset 80% of future taxable income.
+State NOL carryforwards totaling \$10.2 million will begin to expire in 2037, unless previously utilized.
+As of December 31, 2022, we also had aggregate U.S. federal and state research and development (R&D) credits of approximately \$3.1 million and \$1.4 million, respectively.
 U.S. federal R&D credits carryforwards begin to expire in 2038 unless previously utilized.
 The state R&D credit carryforwards do not expire.
 Our NOL carryforwards and R&D credits are subject to review and possible adjustment by the U.S. and state tax authorities.

 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50 percentage point change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOL carryforwards, R&D credits and certain other tax attributes to offset its post-change income or taxes may be limited.
 This could limit the amount of NOLs, R&D credit carryforwards or other applicable tax attributes that we can utilize annually to offset future taxable income or tax liabilities.
 Subsequent ownership changes and changes to the U.S. tax rules in respect of the utilization of NOLs, R&D credits and other applicable tax attributes carried forward may further affect the limitation in future years.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
 As a result, we may be unable to use all or a material portion of our NOL carryforwards and other tax attributes, which could adversely affect our future cash flows.
 We have completed a Section 382 study to assess whether an ownership change had occurred from our formation through December 31, 2021.
 Based upon the study, we determined that we experienced multiple ownership changes during 2020, causing the annual utilization of NOLs, R&D credits, and other applicable tax attributes generated before then to be limited.
 We do not believe any of the NOLs, R&D credits, and other applicable tax attributes generated before then to be limited.
-We do not believe any of the NOLs, R&D credits, and other applicable tax attributes generated through December 31, 2021 will expire solely as a result of the limitations, caused by these ownership changes.
-We may experience additional ownership changes in the future as a result of subsequent shifts in our stock ownership.
-As a result, i
+We do not believe any of the NOLs, R&D credits, and other applicable tax attributes a result of subsequent shifts in our stock ownership.
+As a result, if we earn net taxable income, our ability to use our pre-change NOLs to offset U.S. federal taxable income may be subject to further limitations, which could potentially result in increa